YPH9595/SQL-Projects/SQL Challenge #1/README.md

 ### Prerequisites

-This script was written in MySQL using Microsoft SQL Server Management Studio (SSMS).
+This script was written in Microsoft SQL Server using Microsoft SQL Server Management Studio (SSMS).
 For installation:

 * [Install SQL Server 2022 on Windows](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)